Coming to Vanderbilt

 - Phone Service

 - Transportation and Driving

-Immigration regulations allow F-1 and J-1 students to enter the US up to 30 days before the program start date on our I-20 or DS-2019.
+- What you will need to show at the U.S. Port of Entry: Passport; Entry visa; Original I-20/DS-2019.
+If you are a Canadian citizen, you will not require an entry visa to enter the United States.
+Immigration regulations allow F-1 and J-1 students to enter the U.S. up to 30 days before the program start date listed on your I-20 or DS-2019.

 Introduction to Nashville